Interstate 65: Kentucky

 I-65 enters the state 5 mi south of Franklin.
 Throughout its length, it passes near Mammoth Cave National Park, Bernheim Arboretum and Research Forest, the National Corvette Museum, and Fort Knox.

 The first major intersection in the state is with I-165 (formerly the William H. Natcher Parkway) at Bowling Green.
 I-65 has intersections with three of the parkways in the state.
 The first major junction is with the Cumberland Parkway near Rocky Hill.
 At Elizabethtown, it has two more parkway interchanges with the Wendell H. Ford Western Kentucky Parkway and the Martha Layne Collins Bluegrass Parkway.
 In Louisville, I-65 also has interchanges with I-265, I-264, I-64, and I-71.

 The widest stretch of I-65 in its entirety is in Louisville at Kentucky Route 1065 (KY 1065, Outer Loop), where the main line is 14 lanes wide.
 The highway crosses the Ohio River into Indiana on a toll bridge.
 The southbound side is called the John F. Kennedy Memorial Bridge (southbound) and the northbound side is called the Abraham Lincoln Bridge.
 The latter bridge opened in October 2016 as part of the Ohio River Bridges Project.
-Prior to the project, the John F. Kennedy Memorial Bridge (completed in 1963) carried traffic in both directions.
+Before the project, the John F. Kennedy Memorial Bridge (completed in 1963) carried traffic in both directions.
 The project also included reconstruction of the I-65/I-64/I-71 convergence interchange just south of the Kennedy Bridge, as well as renovating the older span to carry six lanes of southbound traffic.
 Additionally, a second six-lane cable-stayed bridge 12 mi upstream on the Ohio River, the Lewis and Clark Bridge, was built as part of the project, opening in December 2016 to complete the I-265 loop around Louisville.

 At one time, the 65 mi stretch of I-65 from Louisville to Elizabethtown was a toll road, called the Kentucky Turnpike.
 The bonds that financed the road have been paid off, and tolls are no longer collected.
 All signs of the former turnpike have been removed.

 On November 15, 2006, the stretch of I-65 from Bowling Green to Louisville was renamed the Abraham Lincoln Memorial Expressway.

 On February 12, 2007, a bill passed the Kentucky Senate to rename I-65 in Jefferson County the Dr. Martin Luther King Jr. Expressway.
 Signs were posted July 25, 2007.

 On July 15, 2007, Kentucky highway officials raised the speed limits on most Interstate and state parkway highways to 70 mph.
 Prior to that, Kentucky was the only state along I-65 that had a maximum speed limit of 65 mph.